 Over the past decade, the west Georgia region, particularly Carroll County, has seen progressive growth.
 According to the 2010 Census, Carroll County's population grew by 26.7 percent from 2000 to 2010, higher than the Georgia (18.3 percent) and national (10 percent) growth rates.
-Haralson and Heard Counties have seen a small growth in population from 2000 to 2010, with 12.0 percent and 7.5 percent increases noted.
-Table 2 illustrates an estimated steady population increase from 2011-2016 for Carroll, Haralson and Heard counties.
+Heard County has seen a small growth in population from 2000 to 2010, with a 7.5 percent increases noted.
+Table 2 illustrates an estimated steady population increase from 2011-2016 for Carroll and Heard counties.